rosschapman/internetross/blog.md

 }
 ```

-Or, the client could run the calculation after fetching both order and inventory items to build the data for display in the view code:
+Alternatively, the client could execute the calculation in the view code after the fetch completes for both order and inventory items, and subsequently apply formatting:
 ```js
 const composeInventoryItemForDisplay = (inventoryItem) {
     ...inventoryItem,